Motivated False Memory

 82 Pages Posted: 10 Aug 2012 Last revised: 10 Apr 2019

 People often forget and sometimes fantasize.
-This paper reports a large-scale experiment on memory errors and their relation to preferential traits including time preference and attitudes toward risk and ambiguity, and psychological traits including anticipatory feelings.
+This paper reports a large-scale experiment on memory errors and their relation to preferential traits including time preference, attitudes toward risk and ambiguity, and psychological traits including anticipatory feelings.
 We observe systematic incidences of false memory in favor of positive events and selective amnesia in forgetting negative events.
 Intriguingly, both positive delusion and positive confabulation significantly relate to present bias, but this is not the case for positive amnesia.
-In an intra-person, multiple-self model, we demonstrate that positive false memory, rather than selective amnesia, serves to enhance confidence in one's future self in equilibrium, thereby accounting for our experimental finding.
+In an intra-person, multiple-self model, we demonstrate that positive false memory, rather than selective amnesia, serves to enhance confidence in one's future self in equilibrium, thereby accounting for our empirical findings.

-Keywords: false memory, amnesia, delusion, confabulation, present bias
+Keywords: false memory, amnesia, delusion, confabulation, present bias, anticipatory utility

 JEL Classification: C91, D03, D83, Z13